 About the Walter W. Stiern Library

 The Walter W. Stiern Library opened in 1994 and is the largest building on the California State University, Bakersfield campus.
 The 150,000 square-foot building houses nearly half a million volumes and provides electronic access to thousands of periodical titles via its computer terminals.
 Patrons can also watch DVDs, videos, or listen to CDs on library equipment.
 The Library is managed and operated by 23 staff members and faculty librarians.
 The Library also maintains a branch library at the CSUB Antelope Valley campus in Lancaster.
 The Dean of Libraries oversees all operations and services.

 The Building: Its Collections and Services

-The five-story Library building is divided into a lower level and four upper floors.
+The five-story Library building is divided into a lower level and four upper levels.
 On the lower level, a large computer lab provides students with access to a variety of software applications.
 In addition to the lab, the lower level has five computer classrooms, three instructional television studios, a multi-media production lab, and a 24-hour study room.

 The Library’s upper four levels are divided into service areas, collections and offices.

-On the main floor, students can check out books, obtain research help from a librarian at the reference desk, borrow reserve materials, or use the computers and laptop study area to study and do research.
+On the main level, students can check out books, obtain research help from a librarian at the reference desk, borrow reserve materials, or use the computers and laptop study area to study and do research.
 The Resource Sharing Department, is located on the first floor as are the reference, California History., Multicultural, career and student success, law, and popular reading collections.
 The Dezember Reading Room is the Law Collection.
-Administration and librarian offices are found on the first floor, in addition to Walter’s, the Library’s Café.
-Here students can purchase light snacks, coffee, and other beverages which may only be consumed in designated areas.
+Administration and librarian offices are found on Level 1, in addition to Walter’s Coffee and Snack Bar.

 The third and fourth levels house the main book collection.
 This circulation collection is the largest academic book collection in the southern San Joaquin Valley.
-Group and individual study rooms are also found on these floors.
+Group and individual study rooms are also found on these levels.

 Librarians provide reference services in person at the reference desk, through email, phone, and chat.
 They also offer in-depth help to students through the Individual Research Assistance Program.
-Librarians, all of whom hold advanced degrees in library science, teach information competency courses and subject orientations.
+Our librarians, all of whom hold advanced degrees in library science, teach information competency courses and subject orientations.